-The Committee met eight times during fiscal 2022.
+The Committee met nine times during fiscal 2024.
 The meetings were designed, among other things, to facilitate and encourage communication among the Committee, management, the internal audit function and Ernst & Young LLP.
 The Committee discussed with Ernst & Young LLP, the Company's independent registered public accounting firm, the overall scope and plans for its audits and the Committee regularly met with Ernst & Young LLP without the presence of management.
 Ernst & Young LLP has unrestricted access to the Committee.

-The Committee reviewed and discussed with management and Ernst & Young LLP the Company's audited financial statements for the fiscal year ended April 2, 2022.
+The Committee reviewed and discussed with management and Ernst & Young LLP the Company's audited financial statements for the fiscal year ended March 30, 2024.
 Management represented to the Committee that the Company's consolidated financial statements were prepared in accordance with generally accepted accounting principles.
 Discussions about the Company's audited consolidated financial statements included the independent registered public accounting firm's judgments about the overall quality of the statements, not just their technical compliance.
 The Committee focused on the accounting principles used, the reasonableness of significant judgments, management's evaluation of the effectiveness of the Company's internal controls and the clarity of disclosures in the Company's financial statements.
-The Committee also discussed with Ernst & Young LLP the matters required to be discussed with audit committees under generally accepted auditing standards, including, among other things, the matters required to be discussed by Auditing Standard No. 1301 "Communications with Audit Committees" issued by the Public Company Accounting Oversight Board.
+The Committee also discussed with Ernst & Young LLP the matters required to be discussed with audit committees by the applicable requirements of the Public Company Accounting Oversight Board and the SEC.
 Ernst & Young LLP provided the Committee with written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board, "Independence Discussions with Audit Committees," as currently in effect, and the Committee discussed with Ernst & Young LLP its independence from our Company.